PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 ### Backend Algorithms
 For unit testing the algorithms functionality there was a need to mock out the required components in normal application use.
-This was achieved using the *Moq* [@moqref] library, which is used to mock objects in C# for unit tests. \
+This was achieved using the Moq [@moqref] library, which is used to mock objects in C# for unit tests. \

 Mock testing is about only testing one thing in isolation, forcing all other dependencies of this component to work in a set way.
-This is achieved due to most components of the application making use of dependency injection, which allows for easy mocking. [@moqTutorial] \
+This is achieved due to most components of the application making use of dependency injection, which allows for easy mocking [@moqTutorial].
+Listing 3.5 shows how to mock the database service used in the backend. \

 \begin{lstlisting}[caption=Mocking the database access, label=lst:test, language={[Sharp]C}]